OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 ethereum.on('accountsChanged', handler: (accounts: Array<string>) => void);
 ```

-The MetaMask provider emits this event whenever the return value of the `eth_accounts` RPC method changes.
+The OneKey provider emits this event whenever the return value of the `eth_accounts` RPC method changes.
 `eth_accounts` returns an array that is either empty or contains a single account address.
 The returned address, if any, is the address of the most recently used account that the caller is permitted to access.
 Callers are identified by their URL _origin_, which means that all sites with the same origin share the same permissions.